hsm207/rasa_moodbot/README.md

 # Introduction

-This repo demonstrates how to use a knowledge graph to disambiguate user input.
+This repo demonstrates how to use a knowledge graph to disambiguate user input using rasa 2.8.16.

 # Usage